1 Choosing a smoke alarm

 Below is a list of the different types of alarm available.

-- Standard-battery alarms - These are the cheapest and most basic smoke alarms available.
+- Standard-battery alarms - These are the cheapest and most basic.

 - Battery alarms with an emergency light - Fitted with a light which comes on when the alarm is triggered, these are particularly suitable if someone in your house has hearing difficulties.